 BROKER ELECTRONIC TRANSACTION AGREEMENT

+THIS BROKER ELECTRONIC TRANSACTION AGREEMENT (this “Agreement”) is made and entered into on this the ____ day of March, 2001, by and between EnronOnline, LLC (“EOL”) and Prebon Energy, Inc. (“Broker”).

-WHEREAS, EnronOnline, LLC and/or its affiliates (referred to herein collectively and individually as “Enron”) from time to time have established or will establish one or more websites or other internet-based electronic trading facilities (collectively, the “Website”) for the trading of products and instruments based on energy products or other commodities (including derivatives products) (the "Commodities");
+WHEREAS, EOL and/or its affiliates (referred to herein collectively and individually as “Enron”) from time to time have established or will establish one or more websites or other internet-based electronic trading facilities (collectively, the “Website”) for the trading of products and instruments based on energy products or other commodities (including derivatives products) (the "Commodities");

 WHEREAS, Enron desires to enter into transactions (each, a “Transaction”) with one or more counterparties (each, a “Counterparty”) pursuant to terms and conditions set forth in agreements between Enron and such Counterparties (each, an “Operative Agreement”);